 The Planmeca Promax 3D also performs 2D radiographs with a wider field of view, allowing us to see the entire tooth– not just the top half as in traditional bitewing radiographs.
 See the images below to demonstrate this concept.

 The above images are both considered bitewing radiographs that a patient would receive at a routine dental hygiene visit.
 Do they look the same to you?
 Which would you prefer?
-The radiograph that shows all of your tooth?
+The radiograph that shows all of your teeth?
 Or just 1/3- 1/2 of your tooth?

 The image on the left was taken in 2014 and the one on the right was taken in 2015 on the same patient.
-Because the larger image shows a greater field of view, we were able to diagnose an abscess (see arrow pointing to dark areas) that would have been missed if an image such as the one on the bottom was made.
+Because the larger image shows a greater field of view, we were able to diagnose an abscess (see the arrow pointing to dark areas) that would have been missed if an image such as the one on the bottom was made.
 The patient was completely asymptomatic and unaware of any infection.
-The infection was able to be treated and resolved before the patient experienced the painful effects of a potentially life threatening infection.
+The infection was able to be treated and resolved before the patient experienced the painful effects of a potentially life-threatening infection.

 Benefits of the Planmeca ProMax 3D Machine